elbow-jason/jasons-dot-files/README.md

 	+ python-pip			(python does not work without pip.
 DONT LIE TO YOURSELF.)
 		+ ipython			(the best python package ever.
 EVER.)
 		+ ipython notebook	(the best way to learn python)
+		+ virtualenv		(to prevent package version collisions on projects)

 	+ phantomjs				(from a repo so it takes 1/100000th the time to install)